fredneedsausername/ServerPhone/README.md

 # Implementation

 ## Connection
-To ensure a connection doesn't stay open after an abrupt crash from the other side, a timeout (`setSoTimeout()`) of [`Constants.READ_TIMEOUT`](ServerTelefono/src/fredver/constants/Constants.java) milliseconds is set to the reading `Socket`.
-To keep the connection alive, a heartbeat with an interval of [`Constants.HEATBEAT_INTERVAL`](ServerTelefono/src/fredver/constants/Constants.java) milliseconds is set
+To ensure a connection doesn't stay open after an abrupt crash from the other side, a timeout (`setSoTimeout()`) of [`READ_TIMEOUT`](ServerTelefono/src/fredver/constants/Constants.java) milliseconds is set to the reading `Socket`.
+To keep the connection alive, a heartbeat with an interval of [`HEATBEAT_INTERVAL`](ServerTelefono/src/fredver/constants/Constants.java) milliseconds is set.
 <br>
 <br>
 ## Security
-I use `Socket` to ensure a secure communication, the server using an implementation of a self-signed certificate, so you have to know the server administrator and ask him to give you the certificate verification information.
+I use `Socket` to ensure a secure communication, the server uses an implementation of a self-signed certificate, which is simply a public/private key pair, the server keeps the private key, the public key is given by the server administrator and manually set up in the client.
 This is to protect the server from eavesdropping and MITM attacks, making all connections private.
-No need for a `SSLSocket`, since endpoint encryption in implemented manually in the certificate itself, which is simply a public/private key pair.
+No need for a `SSLSocket`, since endpoint encryption is implemented with the keys.
 See the [First connection](#first-connection) section<br>
 <br>
 I don't even want to think about implementing a defense against DDoS attacks, and that is mainly for these reasons:
   - It requires cutting edge implementations of complex technologies, out of the bugdget of this project;